Jerry-licious/meme-the-spire/README.md

 **cardMatches**: The player must have at least one of the cards in this list.
 If left as empty or not defined, this criterion will automatically pass.

 **actNumbers**: The player must be in one of the acts in this list.
 If left as empty or not defined, this criterion will automatically pass.

+**minDeckSize**: The minimum amount of cards that the player must have in their deck.
+If left undefined, this criterion will automatically pass.

+**maxDeckSize**: The maximum amount of cards that the player can have in their deck.
+If left undefined, this criterion will automatically pass.

 If all conditions pass, then the meme will be shown.